Membership

 Governing Council of the Community of Democracies

-The Governing Council (GC) provides a unique venue for countries that share democratic values to help each other and advocate globally on issues of mutual concern and its membership, which includes countries from different world regions and at different stages in their democratic journey, provides the potential to draw on a wide pool of experiences and information sources to spur action and facilitate peer learning.
+The Community of Democracies is comprised of the Governing Council Member States committed to shared democratic values enshrined in the Warsaw Declaration.
+The Governing Council provides a unique venue for countries that share democratic values to share knowledge and experiences on democracy and human rights-related issues, and advocate globally on issues of mutual concern.
+The diversity of the Governing Council, which includes countries from different world regions and at different stages in their democratic journey, provides the potential to draw on a wide pool of experiences and information sources to spur action and facilitate peer learning.

-Member States
+Our Member States

 Argentina, Canada, Chile, Costa Rica, El Salvador, Estonia, Finland, Georgia, Guatemala, Hungary, India, Italy, Japan, Lithuania, Mexico, Moldova, Mongolia, Morocco, Nigeria, Norway, North Macedonia, Panama, Poland, Portugal, Republic of Korea, Romania, Sweden, United Kingdom, United States of America, Uruguay.